ArmanKhanTech/Algorithm-8.0/Web-Frontend/README.md

     npm install
     ```

-4. Place the `.env` containing the Firebase credentials in the root dir.
+4. Place the `.env` containing the Firebase credentials in the root dir

 5. Run the server